Customer testimonials work. Why? Because they give credibility and confidence to the service or product you’re offering.

-When a customer’s made a purchase they’re happy with, they want to recommend it to others.
+When a customer makes a purchase they’re happy with, they want to recommend it to others.
 A recommendation is a testimonial, and they can give it because there’s no buyer’s remorse – only satisfaction they made the right decision.

 When that extra bit of assurance is needed, we ask people we know who’ve made that purchase what they think.
 This gives comfort.
-It also gives credibility.
+It also provides credibility.

 The same principle works online.
 Potential customers read testimonials to feel assured.
 The only difference is, we don’t know the people giving the testimonials online.

 Your potential customer has all sorts of anxieties, and that’s normal.
 If they’re unable to ask one or two people they trust for opinions, they’ll rely on the testimonials the website is displaying to help make their purchasing decision.

 Well, they’re not flowery sentences filled with unbelievably positive, sugar-coated words.